Kalshi or Polymarket? Platform Chooser

 The 30-second difference

 Most users do not need a giant platform matrix.
-They need a starting recommendation.
+They need a starting recommendation that matches how they want to trade.

 Kalshi